-A Catholic bishop of the Brooklyn Diocese is now under investigation for two allegations of child sexual abuse.
+A Catholic bishop of the Diocese of Brooklyn is now under investigation for two allegations of child sexual abuse.
 Brooklyn Bishop Nicholas DiMarzio is facing a second claim of abuse, dating back several decades.
 The second accuser, Samier Tadros, filed a complaint against the bishop several months after the first allegation was made.

 Second Accuser Files Abuse Lawsuit Against DiMarzio

 Tadros claims Bishop DiMarzio sexually abused him in the 1970s.
 At the time, DiMarzio was a New Jersey parish priest.
 Tadros was roughly six years old when the abuse began.

 Tadros is represented by attorney Mitchell Garabedian.
 According to Garabedian, Tadros came forward with his allegation after learning about the first accusation against DiMarzio.

 First Allegation Against DiMarzio

 Mark Matzek was the first person to accuse DiMarzio of child sexual abuse.
 Matzek claims the bishop sexually abused him while DiMarzio was a priest at St. Nicolas Church in New Jersey.
 At the time of the alleged abuse, Matzek was an 11-year-old altar boy for the St. Nicolas parish.

 Matzek initially planned to file a legal claim against the bishop in November 2019.
 However, Matzek delayed his plan in order to participate in the archdiocese’s investigation of DiMarzio.